aureleoules/discordbot-cli/README.md

 </p>

 ## Usage
-In order to make this tool work, you have to options:
+In order to make this tool work, you have two options:
 * Download the source of this repository then compile it with :
 ```
 go run *go